TheVisualHub/MembraneFoundry/LipidForge/README.md

   📚 Betta release, tutorials coming soon!

 ## 🧬 Install AmberTools with Conda
-  📦 The Packmol-Memgen is a part of the [AmberTools](https://ambermd.org/AmberTools.php)
+  📦 The Packmol-Memgen utility, used for creation of biomembranes, is a part of [AmberTools](https://ambermd.org/AmberTools.php)
+  Below is a simple installation method for Linux or macOS using conda:

 ```bash
 # Create and activate environment